Blog

 Comparative Analysis: Benchmark security effectiveness against industry peers and best practices rather than historical performance alone.

-Outcome-Based Pricing: Security vendors increasingly offer outcome-based pricing models that align vendor incentives with customer security objectives.
+Outcome-Based Pricing: Security vendors increasingly offer outcome-based pricing models that align incentives with customer security objectives.
+The CNAPP and XDR markets have led this trend, with consumption-based models replacing traditional per-seat licensing.

 Recommendations for Optimized Security Investment